 The EU has expanded its geopolitical influence beyond its immediate external borders, especially towards the Western Balkans1 and the Eastern Partnership (EaP) countries.2 In June 2022, the European Commission recommended, and the European Council granted Ukraine and Moldova (and, later, Georgia) a candidate status.
 Within a few months, in December 2023, the European Council decided to open accession negotiations with both countries.
 In addition, Albania and North Macedonia were greenlighted to launch accession negotiations, whereas the European Council decided in March 2024 to open accession negotiations with Bosnia and Herzegovina.
 These actions manifested the "strategic convergence" of EU members on the seriousness of the Russian military threat in Europe (Balfour, 2022).
 However, if the EU had appeared undecided and reluctant to act when faced with such a direct challenge to the global normative and security order, the ramifications for the future of EU cohesion - not to mention enlargement - would have been enormous.
 The Russian aggression on Ukraine had been propelled mainly by the latter's commitment to align and integrate with the EU institutionally and normatively.
-In this regard, the war in Ukraine provided a hard "reality check" for the EU's foreign and security policy; so far, the
+In this regard, the war in Ukraine provided a hard "reality check" for the EU's foreign and security policy; so far, the EU member-states succeeded in their cooperation and resolve (Maurer, Whitman, and Wright, 2022: 219-220).

-&lt;sup>1 The Western Balkans consists of Albania, Bosnia and Herzegovina, North Macedonia, Montenegro, Kosovo and Serbia.
+1 The Western Balkans consists of Albania, Bosnia and Herzegovina, North Macedonia, Montenegro, Kosovo and Serbia

-&lt;sup>2 The Eastern Partnership countries are the following: Armenia, Azerbaijan, Belarus, Georgia, the Republic of Moldova, and Ukraine.
+2 The Eastern Partnership countries are the following: Armenia, Azerbaijan, Belarus, Georgia, the Republic of Moldova, and Ukraine.